kraxarn/spotify-qt/readme.md

 ## Supported platforms

-Any system with a C++11 compiler and Qt is supported, but only Linux and Windows is regularly being tested, so if an issue occurs on your favorite platform, please report it.
+Any system with a C++11 compiler and Qt is supported, but only Linux and Windows are regularly being tested, so if an issue occurs on your favorite platform, please report it.

 ## Installing